Causal Ordering for Structure Learning from Time Series: Preliminaries

 The score's Jacobian can be approximated by learning the score $\diffusionmodel$ with denoising diffusion training of neural networks and back-propagating \citep{Rumelhart1986LearningErrors}\footnote{The Jacobian of a neural network can be efficiently computed with auto-differentiation libraries such as functorch \citep{HoraceHe2021Functorch:PyTorch}.} from the output to the input variables.
 The quantity can be written, for an input data point $\vx \in \R^{d}$, as

 where $\nabla_{i,j} \diffusionmodel(\vx, k)$ means the $ith$ output of $\diffusionmodel$ is backpropagated to the $jth$ input.
-The diagonal of the Hessian in Equation \ref{eq:diffusion_hessian} can be used for finding leaf nodes as in Equation \ref{eq:var_hessian}.
+The diagonal of the Hessian in Equation \ref{eq:diffusion_hessian} can be used to find leaf nodes as in Equation \ref{eq:var_hessian}.
 We use masking \citep{sanchez2023diffusion} to iteratively find and remove leaf nodes, \emph{without} retraining the score.

-\section{\rev{Theoretical motivation}: temporal structure from multiple causal orderings}
+\section{Theoretical motivation: temporal structure from multiple causal orderings}

-Causal ordering methods, illustrated in Figure~\ref{fig:causal_ordering}, traditionally rely on a single ordering for inferring the full DAG in causal discovery.
+Causal ordering methods, illustrated in Figure~\ref{fig:causal_ordering}, traditionally rely on a single ordering to infer the full DAG in causal discovery.
 A single causal graph does not contain sufficient information to reliably infer the DAG, since each node is considered a cause for all subsequent nodes.
-Therefore, pruning methods are used to remove the spurious edges~\citep{buhlmann2014cam}.
+Therefore, pruning methods are used to remove spurious edges~\citep{buhlmann2014cam}.
 With infinite data a perfect conditional‑independence oracle could delete the spurious edges and retain the true ones.
 In practice we face finite samples, noisy tests and high dimensionality.
 Starting from an over‑dense candidate set inflates both kinds of statistical error: \emph{(i) false positives} remain whenever a test \emph{fails} to reject a truly absent edge (type‑II error), and \emph{(ii) false negatives} appear when a test mistakenly deletes a true edge (type‑I error) because that edge co‑varies with many irrelevant ancestors in the initial ordering.
 Hence a single ordering often yields a fragile estimate whose quality varies wildly with sample size and noise level.
 In contrast, leveraging multiple causal orderings provides a richer representation of the underlying structure.
 Exploiting multiple valid causal orderings from data naturally follows from the fact that a given DAG typically admits more than one linear ordering, consistent with its structure.

 Rather than committing to a single topological sort, estimating multiple valid orderings can offer a more complete representation of ancestor–descendant relationships.
 In doing so, we can aggregate local adjacency constraints from each ordering and thereby recover, asymptotically, the \emph{transitive closure} of the DAG---the minimal set of edges that preserves causal reachability.
 This perspective avoids over-specifying the order of variables that are not causally linked and reduces the risk of introducing extra edges that do not exist in the underlying temporal DAG.